pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 - Clear & direct methods possible: `get_wifi_status`

 ## Documentation

+### Simplified Documentation

-The library automatically generates comprehensive, simplified API documentation in JSON format.
-This documentation is available through the `/api` endpoint and provides a complete description of all available methods, their expected parameters (required/optional), and response structures.
+The library automatically generates a comprehensive, simplified API documentation in JSON format.
+This documentation is available through the `/api` endpoint (dynamically generated) and provides a complete description of all available methods, their expected parameters (required/optional), and response structures.

-### Example Generated Documentation
+#### Example Generated Simplified Documentation
 ```json
 {
   "methods": [{